 - Some alleles produce more extensive white than others.

 - W20 appears to produce a completely white horse when combined with other dominant white alleles and also with other white pattern genes.

 The term dominant white is misleading because it leads to the belief that these mutations will produce completely white horses.
 However, this is not always the case.

 Dominant white (W) patterns can vary greatly in the extension of white on the coat.
 They can range from a completely white coat to only white markings on the face and legs.

 We can group dominant white horses into three different categories:

 These horses are commonly confused with Sabinos.
-(W5, W15 W19 produced this pattern)
+(W5, W15, W19 produce this pattern)

-These horses are completely white (consistently produced by W2).
-Or with just minimal colored spots, mainly on the ears and topline (seen with W3).
+– Nearly complete white with minimal colored spots, mainly in the ears and topline (seen with W3)